tranxactive/J2PAY/README.md

 * Developer should be able to integrate any gateway without the need of reading documention of specific gateway.
 * Provide generic methods for all gateways.

-This library will be focusing only four major methods of gateways.
+This library will be focusing on four major methods of gateways.

 * Purchase
 * Refund